If the New Boss is a Lemon: 5 Risks

 Recruiting Lemonade

 The big problem is with recruitment, particularly when a board committee that is quite removed from operations makes the hiring decision.
-I cease to be amazed at some of these hiring decisions.
+I never cease to be amazed at some of these hiring decisions.
 Many boards, for example, tend to ignore warning signs because they simply don’t want to see them.
 This is due in part because people invest part of themselves in the leaders they decide on and they want to believe their choice was as close to perfect as possible.
 No matter what the sector, I’ve seen this type of ‘mystical thinking’ underscore many a disappointing hire.

 Risks